not-na/cardgame/docs/protospec/packets/packet_party_join.rst

 This is the data sent by the server to the client: ::

    {
-     "lobby":"397627fa-2aa3-4cef-b403-7658bb8b424d",
+     "party":"397627fa-2aa3-4cef-b403-7658bb8b424d",
    }

-``lobby`` is the lobby's :term:`UUID`\ .
+``party`` is the party's :term:`UUID`\ .

 .. seealso::
-   See the :cg:packet:`cg:lobby.create` packet for further information on how a lobby is created.
+   See the :cg:packet:`cg:party.create` packet for further information on how a party is created.